mm80843/T3.5/docs/Article/PBN__Article_26.md

 * [Virus Transmission Simulation](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_1106.md)
 * [Autonomous Human Behaviour](https://github.com/mm80843/T3.5/blob/main/docs/Mitigation/PBN__Mitigation_1107.md)

-## Property: has_ArticleYear

-2021

-## Property: has_ArticleLLMShortSummary
+## Benefits listed in this article

+* [Flexible customization](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_119.md)
+* [Visualizing virus transmission](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_120.md)
+* [Configurable simulation parameters](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_121.md)
+* [Analysis of large-scale and longitudinal aspects](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_122.md)
+* [Evaluation of design decisions](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_123.md)

+## Short summary of the article

 This research presents OccSim, a multi-agent occupancy simulation system designed to evaluate the potential risk of virus transmission within a built environment.
 The system allows for the customization of space configurations and occupant behaviors, and provides visualizations of virus-human-building interactions.
 The system models both context-related and contagion-related behaviors, and simulates air-based and surface-based virus transmission.
 The simulation results can be analyzed using situated visualization on a 3D building model, as well as timeline-based visualization techniques.
 The system was evaluated with potential users from various backgrounds, who found the system to be useful and flexible for evaluating design decisions and policy-making related to COVID-19.
 The participants also identified potential uses of the system beyond virus transmission analysis, such as space utilization decisions and facility management.
 The research highlights the importance of context-responsive automatic occupant behaviors, configurable simulation parameters, and analyzing large-scale and longitudinal aspects of virus transmission.
 The study demonstrates the potential of occupancy simulation as an interactive tool to support decision-making in the design process.

-## Property: has_ArticleTitle

-Designing a Multi-Agent Occupant Simulation System to Support Facility Planning and Analysis for COVID-19

-## Property: has_BenefInArticle

-* [Flexible customization](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_119.md)
-* [Visualizing virus transmission](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_120.md)
-* [Configurable simulation parameters](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_121.md)
-* [Analysis of large-scale and longitudinal aspects](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_122.md)
-* [Evaluation of design decisions](https://github.com/mm80843/T3.5/blob/main/docs/Benef/PBN__Benef_123.md)
+## DOI of the article

+10.1145/3461778.3462030

+## Year of publication

+2021